-Think about all of the reasons you haven’t done that thing you should do, like taking the Legal Aspects of Self-Defense (LOSD) Course.
+Think about all of the reasons you haven’t done that thing you should do, like taking the Legal Use of Firearms for Self-Defense (LOSD) Course.
 We figured that rather than try to rebut all of those reasons, we would just give you 3 great reasons why it’s the right decision, right now, and for the future.

 1. Prevention Is the Best Medicine

 It seems readily apparent how the LOSD Course relates to you as a firearms owner.
 However, we often know we need to do something like exercising, yet we find a multitude of reason to not exercise.
 Until we are reminded in a way that we cannot ignore, like experiencing chest pain.
 When it comes to deadly force confrontations, you typically don’t get second chances.

 The legal system is the same way.
 As a firearms owner, it is of the utmost importance that you intimately understand the laws that govern your ownership and use of your firearm.